The Hom-Yang-Baxter equation and Hom-Lie algebras: Solutions of the HYBE from Hom-Lie algebras

-\begin{proof}[Proof of Theorem ~\ref{thm:sl2}] First note that the Hom-Lie bracket $[-,-]_\alpha = \alpha\circ[-,-]$ in each case is computed by simply applying $\alpha$ to the Lie bracket in $sl(2)$ \eqref{eq:sl2}.
-Together with the remarks just before this proof, it remains to classify the Lie algebra morphisms on $sl(2)$.
+\begin{proof}[Proof of Theorem ~\ref{thm:sl2}] First note that the Hom-Lie bracket $[-,-]_\alpha = \alpha\circ[-,-]$ in each case is computed by simply applying $\alpha$ to the Lie bracket in $\fsl(2)$ \eqref{eq:sl2}.
+Therefore, it remains to classify the Lie algebra morphisms on $\fsl(2)$.